jsford/jsford.github.io/posts/0001-golomb-coding/golomb-coding.md

 ![test image!](figures/runs.svg)

 As you can see, there are many long runs of identical values that we can exploit using run-length encoding.
-The longest runs occur when the lidar sensor scans empty sky (always out-of-range) or flat pavement (always in-range).
-In regions where the lidar passes through trees, the sensor alternates rapidly from in-range to out-of-range, creating thousands of very short runs in the image.
+The longest runs occur when the lidar sensor scans empty sky (always out-of-range) or flat pavement (usually in-range).
+In regions where the lidar passes through trees, the sensor alternates rapidly from in-range to out-of-range, creating thousands of short runs in the image.
 A histogram of the run lengths illustrates their distribution.

 ![test image!](figures/histogram.svg)

-This distribution of run lengths is vaguely geometric.
-Small values are far more frequent than large values.
+This distribution of run lengths is vaguely geometric since small values are far more frequent than large values.
 Let's try encoding them using Golomb codes.

 ### Golomb Coding
 Simon Golomb developed his eponymous codes in 1966 and published their description in a spy-themed article whose content is much more entertaining than its title (*Run Length Encodings*).
 His Golomb codes are an optimal prefix code for alphabets that follow a geometric distribution like our run lengths.
 Better yet, implementing the Golomb code is straightforward, even if the math underlying them is fairly deep.

+To Golomb-encode a value, you need to do N things...

+Now all we have to do is compute the list of run lengths, Golomb encode each one, and append the results to our compressed bitstream.

 ## Implementation

+### Computing Run Lengths

+Computing run lengths is straightforward.
+Iterate over every pixel in the image and compare it to the next pixel.
+If the pixel values are the same, increment the current run length.
+If the pixel values differ, save the current run length and restart the count for a new run.

+    /* The runbuffer is a resizable array to contain the run lengths. */ struct rle__runbuffer* runbuf = rle__runbuffer_create();

+    /* If in_buf does not begin with 0, push a zero-length run. */
+    if( in_buf[0] != 0 ) {
+        rle__runbuffer_push(runbuf, 0);
+    }

+    /* Iterate over in_buf and count the run lengths. */ size_t runlength = 0;
+    for(size_t i=0; i<in_len; ++i) {
+        /* Add a run when you get to the end of the input. */ if( i+1 == in_len ) {
+            rle__runbuffer_push(runbuf, runlength+1);
+            runlength = 0;
+        }
+        /* Start a new run when you see a transition in the input. */ else if (in_buf[i] != in_buf[i+1] ) {
+            rle__runbuffer_push(runbuf, runlength+1);
+            runlength = 0;
+        }
+        /* If no change, continue to count up the length of the current run. */ else {
+            runlength++;
+        }
+    }

+### Computing the Golomb Parameter `k`
+If the first value in the input is not a zero, start the list of run lengths with a zero-length run.
+This will tell the decoder to flip its initial value from zero to one.

+Once we have computed the run lengths, we need to compute `k`, the Golomb parameter that will define our Golomb encoding.

 ## Perspective